melissakendall/melissakendall.github.io/_posts/2023-05-04-author-support.md

 * Post about their book on social media
 * Sign up for their newsletter
 * Follow them on Instagram
-* Follow them on Twitter
+* Follow them on Threads
 * Follow them on TikTok
 * Tell your friends you liked their book
 * Like/comment/share their social media posts